XueGong-git/Efficient-Approximation-of-Pricing-Functions/Multilevel Monte Carlo/README.md

 - This folder contain all the code for the performance testing of multilevel Monte Carlo for simulation of the Black-karasinski model.
-- The main function is defined as 'mlmc', which calls the function 'mlmc_l' at each level $l$
+- The main function is defined as 'mlmc', which calls the function 'mlmc_l' at each level l
-- Then test is performed on a set of parameters and the codes generate Figure $2.1$-$2.3$ in the report
+- Then test is performed on a set of parameters and the codes generate Figure 2.1-2.3 in the report